This information describes the skills your child is likely to develop between birth and 3 months of age.

 What You Can Do to Help Your Child’s Development

-- Make sure your child spends time on his or her tummy when he or she is awake.
+- Make sure your child spends time on their tummy when they are awake.

 - Look at your child’s face and make eye contact.

-- Help your child play with their hands together.
+- Help your child play with their hands together (such as clapping).

 - Massage your child’s hands and feet.